mecid/mecid.github.io/_posts/2022-05-18-mastering-timelineview-in-swiftui.md

 TimelineView is a SwiftUI view type that updates its body according to a provided schedule.
 We used to see SwiftUI views updating its body whenever the data it presents changes. *TimelineView* doesn't follow this rule and allows us to build a super-custom schedule to update its content in a precise way.
 We will learn how to use *TimelineView* to create time-based views this week.

+> To learn more about view update techniques, take a look at my ["You have to change mindset to use SwiftUI"](https://swiftwithmajid.com/2019/11/19/you-have-to-change-mindset-to-use-swiftui/) post.

 #### Basics
 *TimelineView* reevaluates its body on the schedule we provide.
 Let's look at the quick example where we draw an animated circle for a minute.